"Everything you should know about Micro Switch"

 Advantages:

-Ultra-Long Lifespan: High-quality micro switches can last over 10 million cycles.
+Ultra-Long Lifespan: High-quality micro switches can have a lifespan exceeding 10 million cycles.

-Low Power Consumption: Operates with small current, suitable for battery-powered devices.
+Low Power Consumption: Low operating current, suitable for battery-powered devices.

-High Reliability: Strict quality control ensures each switch meets stringent industrial standards.
+High Reliability: Through strict quality control, each switch meets rigorous industrial standards.

 Disadvantages:

-Higher Cost: Compared to standard switches, micro switches are more expensive.
+Higher Cost: Compared to ordinary switches, micro switches are more expensive.

 Environmental Sensitivity: Extreme temperatures or humidity may affect performance.